 Discard Dashboard is a free tool included with ForneyVault that automates and verifies the discard management process of test specimens.

-If you’re a current ForneyVault subscriber, check out our Knowledge Base Video to see how you can start using Discard Dashboard today.
+If you’re a current ForneyVault subscriber, check out our video to see how you can start using Discard Dashboard today.
 If you’re not a subscriber, see how you can reduce the risk of inadvertent discard and secure all other testing data by requesting a free demo.